iraf-community/iraf-community.github.io/unixsmg.rst

-particular type using a particular host tape driver are maintained, e.g. the record sized used for tape I/O, positioning capabilities, filemark sizes, etc.  These will rarely need to be changed from the distributed entries unless you are using a new tape driver or a different model tape drive, , or a type of tape cartridge with a capacity different than that given ("tz").
+particular type using a particular host tape driver are maintained, e.g. the record sized used for tape I/O, positioning capabilities, filemark sizes, etc.  These will rarely need to be changed from the distributed entries unless you are using a new tape driver or a different model tape drive, or a type of tape cartridge with a capacity different than that given (`tz`).
 See the section below for a full list of the tapecap parameters and their meanings.